weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Set a similarity threshold

-To set a similarity threshold between the search and target vectors, define a maximum `distance`.
+To set a similarity threshold between the search and target vectors, define a maximum `distance` (or `certainty`).

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">